 - Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, sawcutting on station platforms, potholing for utility location, tree trimming/removal, conduit installation, abandoned signal cable removal, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species including nesting bird surveys ahead of project activities.
-Pre-construction nesting bird surveys during the nesting bird season will continue (nesting bird season is defined as February 1 through September 15). - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to be maintained, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.
+Pre-construction nesting bird surveys during the nesting bird season will finish on September 15 when the nesting bird season ends (nesting bird season is defined as February 1 through September 15). - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to be maintained, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.